HackerHours/hackerhours.org/diy-guide.md

 ### Resources

-Depending on the homogeneity of the group, you are may get a lot of repeat questions.
+Depending on the homogeneity of the group, you may get a lot of repeat questions.
 Keep a list of resources that you can refer people to, particularly setup instructions and getting started tutorials/books.
 Feel free to add to [the Resources page](/resources.html), or create a Page for a list that's more specifically relevant to your group.

 ## Tips for Organizers